Learn more about how the Cal Poly Humboldt Library can help

-CEQA: the California Environmental Quality Act (CERES) is the official CEQA site that includes current CEQA statutes, legislative history, guidelines, case law, and other general reference material.
+CEQA: the California Environmental Quality Act (Governor's Office of Planning and Research) is the CEQA site that includes current CEQA statutes, legislative history, guidelines, case law, and other general reference material.

-Other publications and web sites that contain information on California assessment laws and methology include:
+Other publications and websites that contain information on California assessment laws and methodology include:

-California Environmental and Natural Resources Law Handbook (Monahan) 2004 (ref KFC 610 A45 C35) Guide to the statutes, regulations, court decisions, and agency policies that make up California's environmental regulatory schema.
-Includes section on CEQA.
+California Environmental and Natural Resources Law Handbook (Monahan) 2004 (ref KFC 610 A45 C35) Guide to the statutes, regulations, court decisions, and agency policies that makeup California's environmental regulatory schema.
+Includes a section on CEQA.

 California Environmental Quality Act (CEQA) Statute and Guidelines (Association of Environmental Professionals)